Mārtiņš Rītiņš: Biography

-Cooking style
+Cooking style and influences

 Rītiņš has described his cooking style as "fine dining influenced by Escoffier".
 It is rooted in French cuisine, which was what he was brought up on.
 Rītiņš has characterised his cooking as much lighter, less greasy and less fatty than the traditional Latvian cuisine, which he jokingly summarized as "pork, pork, pork, pork", although confessing to liking grey peas with speck.
-He recalled that during the early days in Latvia this meant that his Caesar salad was sometimes sent back because it did not contain mayonnaise as Latvians were used to.
+He recalled that during the early days in Latvia, this meant that his Caesar salad was sometimes sent back because it did not contain mayonnaise as Latvians were used to.
 Rītiņš has named Alice Waters and his first boss Harvey Smith, as his culinary mentors.